matbadev/dabirva/README.md

 ### Defining item view models

-To define an item view model (which can later be bound to a RecyclerView) start by implementing `ItemViewModel`.
+To define an item view model (which can later be bound to a RecyclerView) start by implementing [ItemViewModel](dabirva/src/main/java/com/matbadev/dabirva/ItemViewModel.kt).
 For a simple note this might look like this:

 ```kotlin